 The ‘sickie’ is looking healthier than ever but high absentee rates could be costing your business dearly.
 We all fall sick from time to time – that’s a given.
-But industry research shows absenteeism costs the Australian economy around $33 billion annually in payroll and lost productivity costs.
 Most employers plan for a certain level of absenteeism.
 The problem area lies with employees who ‘pull a sickie’ more often than not, phoning in sick when they’re perfectly capable of coming to work.
 These sickie-prone employees typically dish up some far-fetched excuses – especially when the sick leave tally starts to mount.
 The five poorest sick leave excuses reported by Robert Half clients include:

 - “My dog ate my shoes”

 - "I’ve accidentally locked myself in the house"

 - “I thought it was a public holiday"

 - "I missed getting off at the right train station”